toni-moreno/oracle_collector/README.md

 # Oracle Collector

-Oracle Collector is an Open Source tool to get oracle metrics from any oracle instance in
+Oracle Collector is an Open Source tool to get oracle metrics from any oracle instance running in any compatible ( Linux ) server, it runs as an execd plugin for telegraf

 ## Install from precompiled packages